 I am a PhD student in agent-based models of language change, in Bart de Boer‘s ABACUS group at the AI lab of the Vrije Universiteit Brussel.
 In my PhD project (start: 2019), I study the social, cognitive and language-specific factors that drive language change using agent-based models.
 I apply my models to real-world case studies, in which questions about morphology and language contact are common denominators:

 My research is supported by an FWO PhD Fellowship Identifying drivers of language change using neural agent-based models.
 I was previously funded by the Flanders AI Program.

-My general research interest is the application of computational methods to answer questions about language change and language ancestry.
-I studied Artificial Intelligence at Utrecht University (BSc) and the University of Amsterdam (MSc), where I wrote my MSc thesis Reconstructing language ancestry by performing word prediction with neural networks.
-I previously worked as a systems developer at the Dutch Language Institute, on collection and processing of language data, among others via crowdsourcing.
+My general interest is the use of computational methods to study language change, from a bottom-up (agent-based modelling, neural networks, crowdsourcing) and a top-down (phylogenetic reconstruction, computational historical linguistics) perspective.
+I studied Artificial Intelligence at the University of Utrecht and the University of Amsterdam.
+I previously worked as a systems developer at the Dutch Language Institute.